jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 }
 ```

-See the descriptions below or the relevant source file to see the default
-options passed to each built-in source.

-Note that setting `filetypes = {}` will enable the source for all filetypes,
+If you see `filetypes = {}` in a source's description, that means the source is
-which isn't recommended for most sources.

-You can override `args` using `with({ args = your_args })`, but if you want to
+active for all filetypes by default.
+You may want to define a specific list of
+filetypes to avoid conflicts or other issues.

+### Arguments

-add more flags, you should use `extra_args` instead:
+To add more arguments to a source's defaults, use `extra_args`:

 ```lua
 local sources = {